jacobsoftware/CsInventoryValue/README.md

 1. You need to create google spreadsheet alone
 2. Save your tokens, auth etc from google in keys.json file
 3. Install python packeges from requirments
-4. Create your own database of items in csdbcreate.py like in examples
+4. Create your own database of items in csdbcreate.py like in example
 5. Change function parameters for your own needs